 Upgrading the brakes on my Shelby

 I was coming back from a car show a couple of years ago in 2017.
 It was a warm, sunny spring Sunday.
 I had won another trophy at the club’s car show.
 Heading north I had to take an exit to go West for home.
 This particular exit went into a sweeping blind corner to get on the highway to go West.
 As I turned into the exit I suddenly realized all the traffic was stopped in front of me.
 I managed to get my car stopped but I was not sure.
 And the car shifted to the right towards the retaining wall.
 It took more than just the brakes to slow and stop the car.
 I quickly downshifted.
-When I got home it was pretty obvious these brakes needed some attention.
+These brakes needed some attention.

-I went to Chris at Samaritan Tire to talk about how to upgrade my brakes.
+I talked to Chris Mortensen at Samaritan Tire about how to upgrade my brakes.
 He told me to research what was available.
 Back on the internet I discovered there are a number of options available.
 The original front brakes were Kelsey Hayes single piston.
 Kelsey Hayes no longer offers replacement brakes if they are even still in business.

 But there were a handful of companies that offered reproductions of the stock replacement units.
 While looking, I ran across Wilwood’s classic 4 piston front discs.